-As you can see by the table, our system had 1 violation.
-During the past year which was a monitoring on a routine sample and a clerical error.
+As you can see by the table, our system had no violations during the past year which we are very pleased to say.
 We're proud that your drinking water meets or exceeds all Federal and State requirements.
 We have learned through our monitoring and testing that the EPA has determined that your water IS SAFE at these levels.